ecsousa/PSColors/README.md

 Otherwise, if you have [PsGet](http://psget.net/) installed:

     Install-Module PSColors

-Or you can install it manually coping `PSColors.psm1` to your modules folder (e.g. ` $Env:USERPROFILE\Documents\WindowsPowerShell\Modules\PSColors\`)
+Or you can install it manually copying `PSColors.psm1` to your modules folder (e.g. ` $Env:USERPROFILE\Documents\WindowsPowerShell\Modules\PSColors\`)

-After installed, you will also need to explicit load this module:
+After installed, you will also need to explicitly load this module:

     Import-Module PSColors

-It's recommended to put this command to your profile file (`$PROFILE`).
+It's recommended that you this command to your profile file (`$PROFILE`) in order for the prompt function to take effect.